InvisibleWrench/FlutterMidiCommand/README.md

 - Listen for incoming MIDI messages on from the current device by subscribing to `MidiCommand().onMidiDataReceived`, after which the listener will recieve inbound MIDI messages as an UInt8List of variable length.
 - Send a MIDI message by calling `MidiCommand.sendData(data)`, where data is an UInt8List of bytes following the MIDI spec.
 - Or use the various `MidiCommand` subtypes to send PC, CC, NoteOn and NoteOff messages.
-- On iOS use `MidiCommand().addVirtualDevice(name: "Your Device Name")` to create a virtual MIDI destination and a virtual MIDI source.
+- Use `MidiCommand().addVirtualDevice(name: "Your Device Name")` to create a virtual MIDI destination and a virtual MIDI source.
 These virtual MIDI devices show up in other apps and can be used by other apps to send and receive MIDI to or from your app.
-To make this feature work, enable background audio for your app, i.e., add key `UIBackgroundModes` with value `audio` to your app's `info.plist` file.
+The name parameter is ignored on Android and the Virtual Device is always called FlutterMIDICommand.
+To make this feature work on iOS, enable background audio for your app, i.e., add key `UIBackgroundModes` with value `audio` to your app's `info.plist` file.

 See example folder for how to use.